TheekshanaFernando/tutorials/python/intro.md

-# 1. comments
+# 1. Comments
 ```python
 #this is a comment - comments are used to store descriptions about current implementations
 # comments are not interprete by the interperter
 ```

-- Example
+Example

-following line will print "hello world" to the console
+Following line will print "hello world" to the console
 ```python
 print("hello world")
 ```

-but the following is not going to print as it commented
+But the following is not going to print as it commented
 ```python
 print("this will not print to the console")
 ```